Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Introduction

 Our proposed predictor utilizes the learned embedding by a mapping of the empirical distribution of the symbols $X_{1}^{n}$ into the embedded domain.
-A natural baseline is the \emph{mean embedding}, in which a probability distribution $Q$ is mapped to $\EE_{X\sim Q}[\ket{\varphi(X)}]$.
-Although widely used \citep{muandet2017kernel}, this embedding induces a Euclidean geometry on the space of probability distributions, which does not align with the log lossm the geometry for the probability simplex, and information-theoretic objectives.
-As recently argued and explored by \citet{Bach-2023}, a more natural embedding of probability distributions is to the \emph{covariance operator} $\EE_{X\sim Q}[\ket{\varphi(X)}\bra{\varphi(X)}]$, or, in quantum-information terms \citep{wilde2017quantum,Hayashi-book-2016}, as a \emph{density operator}.
-The resulting geometry is based on the quantum relative entropy, which is a natural generalization of the KL divergence (which is the expected log loss up to an entropy correction).
+A natural baseline is the \emph{mean embedding}, in which a probability distribution $Q$ is mapped to $\EE_{X\sim Q}[\ket{\varphi(X)}]$, where the notation $\ket{\cdot}$ (called ket) borrowed from quantum theory represents the usual vector in a Hilbert space.
+Although widely used \citep{muandet2017kernel}, this embedding induces a Euclidean geometry on the space of probability distributions, which does not align with the geometry of the probability simplex and information-theoretic objectives.
+As recently argued and explored by \citet{Bach-2023}, a more natural embedding of probability distributions for learning purposes is to the \emph{covariance operator} $\EE_{X\sim Q}[\ket{\varphi(X)}\bra{\varphi(X)}]$, or, in quantum-information terms \citep{wilde2017quantum,Hayashi-book-2016}, to a \emph{density operator}.
+The resulting geometry enables a formulation of MLP formulation based on minimization of quantum relative entropy, which is a natural generalization of the KL divergence (which is the expected log loss up to an entropy correction).
+We refer to this simple predictor as \emph{quantum maximum likelihood predictor }(QMLP).
+The desired classical predictor is obtained by processing the QMLP to an output probability distribution (in the case of a quantum LLM this involves applying a measurement, i.e., a positive operator-valued measure (POVM), according to the Born rule).
+This induces the bias that closeness in quantum relative entropy correlates with predictive accuracy on the output alphabet.

-This induces the bias that closeness in quantum relative entropy correlates with predictive accuracy after processing them back to classical probability distributions over the output.
-Therefore, our proposed simple predictor for the in-context learning step is the \emph{quantum maximum likelihood predictor }(QMLP), based on the embedding of the empirical distribution of $X_{1}^{n}$ to a density operator.